 Students must submit a composite score of 14 or higher on the ACT.
-Students 21 years old and older, who do not have an ACT score, must score at the 10th grade level or higher on the TABE.
+Students who do not have an ACT score, must score at the 10th grade level or higher on the TABE.

 Students who are returning to the program after an absence of a semester or more must graduate under the current catalog requirements.